-The recipe starts by cooking flour, milk, sugar, and cocoa powder in a sauce pan until it thickens, much like the first step in the beloved white frosting.
+- The recipe starts by cooking flour, milk, sugar, and cocoa powder in a sauce pan until it thickens, much like the first step in the beloved white frosting.
+You’ll strain the mixture so you don’t end up with icky flour lumps in your frosting, because who wants icky flour lumps in their frosting??

-While that mixture is cooling off, melt some chocolate chips in the microwave.
+- While that mixture is cooling off, melt some chocolate chips in the microwave.
 I found this to be the key to having the frosting remain stable- the melted chocolate seems to bind it.
+Then we whip real butter with our chilled chocolate mixture until it’s light and fluffy.

+- At this point it’s much like the results of just adding cocoa powder to the white frosting.
+But the secret is adding in the melted chocolate.
+Isn’t chocolate always the secret??
 Whip that up and then give it a taste.
 If you want a richer chocolate flavor just add more cocoa powder.
-I added about 4 Tablespoons extra to get my frosting looking and tasting like this (I also found the color of the frosting darkened as it sat):
+I added about 4 Tablespoons extra to get my frosting looking and tasting like this (I also found the color of the frosting darkened as it sat).
+It pipes beautifully, and tastes amazing!

 Chocolate Frosting

-2/3 cup granulated sugar
+- ⅔ cup granulated sugar

-1/3 cup all-purpose flour
+- ⅓ cup all-purpose flour

-3 tablespoons unsweetened cocoa powder
+- 3 tablespoons unsweetened cocoa powder

-1 cup milk
+- 1 cup milk

-1 cup real butter, softened
+- 1 cup real butter softened

-1 cup semi-sweet chocolate chips, melted
+- 1 cup semi-sweet chocolate chips melted

-Optional: Additional cocoa powder as needed
+- Optional: Additional cocoa powder as needed

-Melt your chocolate chips if you haven’t already and set aside to cool.
+- Melt your chocolate chips if you haven’t already and set aside to cool.
 You obviously don’t want it so cool that it hardens, but you can get it close to room temperature and still have it be soft and stir-able.

-In a small saucepan, whisk together sugar, flour, cocoa, and milk; bring to a boil, whisking frequently.
+- In a small saucepan, whisk together sugar, flour, cocoa, and milk; bring to a boil, whisking frequently.
 Boil 1-3 minutes or until thickened like a thinned pudding.
 Remove pan from heat and strain mixture into a small bowl.
 Cool completely in the refrigerator or freezer.

-When chocolate flour mixture is cooled, beat the butter until creamy, about 1 minute.
+- When chocolate flour mixture is cooled, beat the butter until creamy, about 1 minute.
 Beat in the cooled chocolate mixture until well combined fluffy, about 1 minute.
 Finally add in melted chocolate and beat again until well combined and fluffy, about 2 minutes.
 If desired, add additional cocoa powder to taste, up to 4 tablespoons more.
 Spread or pipe frosting on to cupcakes or cake.

 I think the "flour frosting" is what my grandmother always used to frost red velvet cake.
 I think she called it a cooked frosting and it is the best frosting for red velvet!!
 It is one of my favorite frostings because it is not too sweet.
 Now, a chocolate version… WOW!
 I will have to make this!